morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 | ALFA AWUS036AXM [3]                          | mt7921au  | AXE3000 | 2.4, 5, 6 | 3           | Yes  | Long      |
 | ALFA AWUS036NHA                              | ar9271    | N150    | 2.4       | 2           | Yes  | Long      |

+Note: Information about and links to the above adapters can be found in the Plug and Play List.

 ```
 [1]: I have first hand experience with this adapter.